-Response acceptance, evaluation, correction and Except as otherwise provided herein, timely submitted withdrawal. bids shall be accepted as submitted without modification, or correction, and shall be evaluated pursuant to the objectively measurable evaluation criteria or factors set forth in the solicitation.
-After public opening, bidders or proposers shall not be permitted to alter, modify, correct, or unilaterally withdraw their responses and other requirements to the extent the same would negatively impact the integrity of the competitive procurement process or would result in an unfair economic or competitive advantage or disadvantage to any bidder or proposer alteration, modification, correction, request for or withdrawal, whether before or after public opening, submitted in writing to the Director).
-Bidders or proposers shall not be permitted to withdraw their responses unless approved by the Director upon a showing of the following equitable factors: (i) the bidder or proposer acted in good faith in submitting its response; (ii) in preparing the response there was an error of such magnitude that enforcement of the response would work severe hardship upon the bidder or proposer; (iii) the error was not a result of gross negligence or willful inattention; (iv) the error was discovered and communicated to the Director, along with a written request for permission to withdraw the response, which request must be submitted before acceptance of the response; and (v) bidder or proposer has no history of submitting erroneous bids or proposals that result in requests to withdraw or alter the same.

-- Product acceptability and price.
-For purposes of this Section 126.202, objectively measurable evaluation criteria or factors means the criteria only as set forth in the solicitation, used to evaluate responsiveness and responsibility, which may include, without limitation, criteria necessary to evaluate: (i) product acceptability, such as examinations, inspection, testing, quality, workmanship, delivery and other evaluation factors, which shall be used for the purpose of determining product suitability according to the requirements and/or criteria only as set forth in the solicitation, and shall not be used for the purpose of comparing the superiority of differing products proposed by bidders or proposers, unless otherwise provided herein (the solicitation may include a requirement that, at the time of public opening, literature, bidders or proposers submit product samples, certification and other documentation necessary for the purpose of evaluating product suitability); and (ii) price, such as discounts, costs, total life-cycle costs transportation or and objectively measurable factors, which affect the proposed amount contained in solicitation responses, and which are set forth in the solicitation.
-Nothing in this Section shall be deemed to permit discussions or negotiations with bidders after bid opening. - (e) Award.
-Consistent with the requirements of Section 126.201(d), awards shall be made with reasonable promptness by written notification to the lowest, responsive, responsible bidder, as recommended by the Director and the GGAC Awards Committee and approval by the Mayor, in accordance with only those objectively measurable evaluation criteria or factors set forth in the solicitation.
+- (c) Response acceptance, evaluation, correction and withdrawal.
+Except as otherwise provided herein, timely submitted bids shall be accepted as submitted without alteration, modification, or correction, and shall be evaluated pursuant to the objectively measurable evaluation criteria or factors set forth in the solicitation.
+After public opening, bidders or proposers shall not be permitted to alter, modify, correct, or unilaterally withdraw their responses and other requirements to the extent the same would negatively impact the integrity of the competitive procurement process or would result in an unfair economic or competitive advantage or disadvantage to any bidder or proposer (any request for alteration, modification, correction, or withdrawal, whether before or after public opening, must be submitted in writing to the Chief).
+Bidders or proposers shall not be permitted to withdraw their responses unless approved by the Chief upon a showing of the following equitable factors: (i) the bidder or proposer acted in good faith in submitting its response; (ii) in preparing the response there was an error of such magnitude that enforcement of the response would work severe hardship upon the bidder or proposer; (iii) the error was not a result of gross negligence or willful inattention; (iv) the error was discovered and communicated to the Chief, along with a written request for permission to withdraw the response, which request must be submitted before acceptance of the response; and (v) bidder or proposer has no history of submitting erroneous bids or proposals that result in requests to withdraw or alter the same. - (d) Product acceptability and price.
+For purposes of this Section 126.202, objectively measurable evaluation criteria or factors means the criteria only as set forth in the solicitation, used to evaluate responsiveness and responsibility, which may include, without limitation, criteria necessary to evaluate: (i) product acceptability, such as examinations, inspection, testing, quality, workmanship, delivery and other evaluation factors, which shall be used for the purpose of determining product suitability according to the requirements and/or criteria only as set forth in the solicitation, and shall not be used for the purpose of comparing the superiority of differing products proposed by bidders or proposers, unless otherwise provided herein (the solicitation may include a requirement that, at the time of public opening, bidders or proposers submit product literature, samples, certification and other documentation necessary for the purpose of evaluating product suitability); and (ii) price, such as discounts, transportation costs, total or life-cycle costs and other objectively measurable factors, which affect the proposed amount contained in solicitation responses, and which are set forth in the solicitation.
+Nothing in this Section shall be deemed to permit discussions or negotiations with bidders after bid opening, except as otherwise provided herein. - (e) Award.
+Consistent with the requirements of Section 126.201(d), awards shall be made with reasonable promptness by written notification to the lowest, responsive, responsible bidder, as recommended by the Chief and the GGAC Awards Committee and approval by the Mayor, subject to Section 126.201(d)(2) hereof, in accordance with only those objectively measurable evaluation criteria or factors set forth in the solicitation.
 Written notification will also be given to each unsuccessful bidder.
-An award or decision, recommendation, or action of the Director or GGAC under this Section may be protested, in accordance with the Department's Protest Procedures, by those adversely affected thereby and who: (i) have standing to do so under Florida law; and (ii) have properly and timely complied with the requirements of the protest procedures established by the Director that are in existence at the time of bid opening.
+An award or decision, recommendation, or action of the Chief or GGAC under this Section may be protested, in accordance with the Division's Protest Procedures, by those adversely affected thereby and who: (i) have standing to do so under Florida law; and (ii) have properly and timely complied with the requirements of the protest procedures established by the Chief that are in existence at the time of bid opening.